karimodm/ssh-mcp/README.md

 ```

 If you prefer to choose the destination dynamically, you can omit `--host` (and even `--user`) from the CLI arguments and provide those fields in each `exec` tool call instead.

+### Proxy / Bastion Support

+Provide `--proxyHost`, `--proxyPort`, and `--proxyUser` when starting the MCP server to route every connection through a fixed jump host.
+The server reuses the same SSH agent, password, or key material you supply for the proxy, and tool calls can optionally override those settings with the `proxyJump` object.

 ### Command Allowlist